-- Stitch the end in place through both layers.
+- Stitch the end in place through all the layers.
 We recommend stitching across twice or even three times for a strong seam, however, this seam will be visible from the back of the strap when finished, so keep your stitching neat with one line of stitching directly on top of the next.

-- With the strap once again wrong side up, find the opposite raw end and collect one of the rings.
+- With the strap once still wrong side up, find the opposite raw end and collect one of the rings.
 Remember, this may be a ring or a swivel hook, and in either case, may already be attached with a tab to your project.

 - Feed the raw end through the ring.